 As a parent I often feel that every decision I make is the biggest decision of my life.
 Do I feed my kids peas or beans for lunch?
 Do I put my kids to bed at 7pm or 7:30?
-Do shoes x promote healthy foot development?
-Does toy x allow for enough open-ended play?
+Do pedipeds promote healthy foot development?
+Do magna-tiles allow for enough open-ended play?
 The list continues.

-Well…it depends on your goals, what you intend for your child to get out of preschool.
+Well…it depends on your goals.
+Ask yourself what you intend for your child to acquire from preschool.

 - Public schools in the United States push for children to learn more at an earlier age.

 - Pushing too much academia can cause a child to loose interest and motivation in learning.

 - Children who participate in academic-based preschool programs score higher than their peers on standardized tests in kindergarten, but the gap is closed by the end of first grade.